Affiliate links on Android Authority may earn us a commission. Learn more.

-The Google Play Store is one biggest and most important parts of Android.
-It’s the central hub for all app and game content as well as off-shoots for ebooks, movies, TV shows, and music.
-The Play Store is a little overwhelming at times but you can learn how to easily navigate it with a little help.
+The Google Play Store is one of Android’s biggest and most important parts.
+It’s the central hub for all app and game content, including many of the best Android apps.
+The Play Store is sometimes a little overwhelming, but it’s not bad once you get used to it.
 There are a ton of commands, actions, and other activities within the app.
-Don’t worry, though — we’re going to cover basically all of them.
-Here is just about everything you can do in the Google Play Store.
+Here is just about everything you can do in the Google Play Store, and if your device doesn’t have it, you can also learn how to download and install the Google Play Store.

-Please note, some actions are more complicated than others.
-We may link you to a separate tutorial for the longer stuff in the interest of space.
-If you are experiencing Play Store issues, here are the most common problems and how to fix them as well as some common error codes and what to do about them.
+Please note that some actions are more complicated than others.
+If you are experiencing Play Store issues, we also detail the most common Google Play issues and how to solve them.

 What is the Google Play Store?